 7.6.
 Solicitation of reviews by external evaluators

 For candidates who decide to proceed with the RPT process (with the exception of reappointments of assistant professors), external evaluators are chosen to review the dossier package including examples of the candidates work.
 The final decision on external evaluators is made by the department head, subjective to NCSU REG05.20.05-Consultation and Written Assessments, Recommendations and Responses in RPT Review, after consultation with the candidate and DVF.
-Evaluators should be selected with the aim of obtaining evaluations from at least five (5) individuals with representation across the realms of responsibility in the Statement of Mutual Expectations.
+Evaluators should be selected with the aim of obtaining evaluations from at least five (5) individuals with representation across the realms of responsibility in the Statement of Faculty Responsibilities.
 Evaluators are not asked for a judgment about promotion.
 Instead, they are asked for their professional judgment on the impact and quality of the candidate’s contributions.
 The packages should be sent to external evaluators by September 1st and evaluation letters received by September 30th.

 7.7.
 Discussion and vote by Departmental Voting Faculty